 What is Periodontal Maintenance?

 Periodontal maintenance refers to a dental visit where the gums are the primary focus.
 The preservation of bone and gum health is the primary goal of periodontal cleaning methods.
 This significant dental operation allows for thorough cleaning of your teeth and controlling the progression of this disease.
 Even while scaling and root planing may entail more than just a thorough routine dental cleaning, the process is sometimes known as periodontal teeth care.
-Scaling and root canal therapy, the most common periodontal maintenance type, entails the dentist carefully cleaning the area of the tooth next to the gums and the gums themselves, removing any potential pathogens or unhealthy tissue.
+Scaling and root planing, the most common periodontal maintenance type, entails the dentist carefully cleaning the area of the tooth next to the gums and the gums themselves, removing any potential pathogens or unhealthy tissue.

 What Happens During Periodontal Maintenance?